yegor256/blog/_drafts/_skills.md

 [strongly believe]({% pst 2018/jan/2018-01-23-sociotech-skills %}) that tech skills are just a small part of what makes a good programmer, but being empathical and ready to learn is not what the other part consists of.
-Of course, smiling in the office and not cursing at a stupid boss---helps.
+Of course, smiling in the office and not cursing at a stupid boss&mdash;helps.
 But this is not what soft skills are about.

 They are about our ability to exchange deliverables.
 Tech skills produce